System status monitoring

 Collect monitoring data as often as once every 30 seconds.

-Cloud Monitoring retains full resolution data for at least 2 days to support Root Cause Analysis (RCA).
+Rackspace Monitoring retains full resolution data for at least 2 days to support Root Cause Analysis (RCA).
 It periodically consolidates full-resolution data points into coarser data points, which it retains for longer periods of time to support trending analysis.
 The longest retention times are for daily data, which is at least one year.

 Through API and CLI, you can conduct advanced host interrogation from wherever you are, without the need to log into the server.